angular/angular/aio/content/guide/dependency-injection-navtree.md

 For business reasons, this news component makes frequent calls directly into its parent instrument as changing market data streams by.

-The app probably defines more than a dozen financial instrument components.
+The application probably defines more than a dozen financial instrument components.
 If you're lucky, they all implement the same base class whose API your `NewsComponent` understands.